 UF2005 ended at a restaurant, where the organizing committee and invited speakers shared an enormous feast.
 People sometimes complain that North American Chinese food fills you up quickly, but leaves you hungry shortly afterward.
 I can’t say that’s true of the food in Shanghai, but the expression accurately describes my experience at UF2005.
 After that night at the restaurant, I left with my stomach full and my brain full, but I’m already hungry for more and hope to return next year.

-Jason Huang, shown in Figure 4, shared some of UPA China’s plans for the 2006 conference, which will be extended to three or four days, cover a wider range of countries in the Asia-Pacific region, and include more speakers from local industries.
+Jason Huang, president of UPA China and director of the conference committee, who is shown in Figure 4, shared some of UPA China’s plans for the 2006 conference, which will be extended to three or four days, cover a wider range of countries in the Asia-Pacific region, and include more speakers from local industries.

 They’ll certainly need to host a larger event next year, as the usability profession continues to grow rapidly in China.
 “There’s a generation of usability professionals out there who are hungry to learn and eager to make the lives of their target audiences easier,” concluded Amy Nicholls.
 “I’ll drink to that!”
 And we did.